Sleuth (1972 film)

-Sleuth is a 1972 British-American mystery comedy thriller film directed by Joseph L. Mankiewicz and starring Laurence Olivier and Michael Caine.
+Sleuth is a 1972 mystery thriller film directed by Joseph L. Mankiewicz and starring Laurence Olivier and Michael Caine.
 The screenplay by playwright Anthony Shaffer was based on his 1970 Tony Award-winning play.
 Both Olivier and Caine were nominated for Academy Awards for their performances.
 This was Mankiewicz's final film.
 Critics gave the film overwhelmingly positive reviews.

 Plot

-Andrew Wyke, a successful crime fiction author, lives in a large country manor house filled with elaborate games and automata.
-He invites his wife's lover, Milo Tindle, a London businessman, to his home to discuss the situation and would like Milo to take his wife off of his hands.
-To provide him the means to support her, Andrew suggests that Milo steal some jewelry from the house, with Andrew recouping his losses through an insurance claim.
-Milo agrees and Andrew leads him through an elaborate scheme to fake a robbery.
-At the conclusion, Andrew pulls a gun on Milo and reveals the bogus theft was merely a ruse to frame Milo as a burglar so he can kill him.
-Andrew then appears to fatally shoot Milo.
+Andrew Wyke, a successful crime fiction author, lives in a country manor house filled with elaborate games and automata.
+He invites his wife's lover, Milo Tindle, the owner of two hair salons, to his home and says he would like Milo to take his wife, Marguerite, off his hands so he can be with his more desirable mistress, Téa.
+To provide Milo, whose salons are not yet fully profitable, the means to support the high-maintenance Marguerite, Andrew suggests that Milo steal valuable jewellery from the house, with Andrew recouping his losses through an insurance claim.
+Milo agrees, and Andrew leads him through an elaborate scheme to fake a robbery.
+At the conclusion, Andrew pulls a gun on Milo and reveals that the bogus theft was merely a ruse to frame Milo as a burglar so he can kill him.
+Berating Milo's profession as a hairdresser and background as the "un-English" son of an Italian immigrant (originally Tindelini) who went to a "second-rate public school," Andrew cannot accept that his wife left him for such an "unworthy" rival.
+He puts the gun to Milo's head; there is a gunshot, and the screen cuts to black.

 A few days later, Inspector Doppler arrives to investigate Milo's disappearance.
 Andrew purports to know nothing, but as the inspector collates incriminating clues, Andrew breaks down and explains the burglary hoax.
-He insists he only pretended to shoot Milo using a blank cartridge and that his rival left humiliated but alive and unharmed.
+He insists that he only pretended to shoot Milo using a blank cartridge and that his rival left humiliated but unharmed.
 After finding evidence supporting a murder, Doppler arrests Andrew.
-As Andrew is about to be taken to the station, Doppler reveals himself as the heavily disguised Milo, seeking revenge on Andrew.
+As Andrew is about to be taken to the station, Doppler reveals himself as a heavily disguised Milo, seeking revenge on Andrew.